r-spatialecology/landscapemetrics/README.md

-To cite `landscapemetrics` or acknowledge its use, please cite the following Software note, substituting the version of the application that you used for ‘version 0’.
+To cite `landscapemetrics` or acknowledge its use, please cite the following Software note, substituting the version of the application that you used for ‘ver.
+0’.

 <p>

-Hesselbarth, M.H.K., Sciaini, M., With, K.A., Wiegand, K., Nowosad, J.
+style=”padding: 10px; color: grey; background-color: white; border: black 2px solid”\>Hesselbarth, M.H.K., Sciaini, M., With, K.A., Wiegand,
-(2019) <i>landscapemetrics: an open-source R tool to calculate landscape metrics.</i> - Ecography 42:1648-1657 (ver.
-0)
+K., Nowosad, J. (2019), <i>landscapemetrics</i>: an open‐source R tool
+to calculate landscape metrics.
+Ecography, 42: 1648-1657 (ver.
+0).

 </p>